dotj/noface-blog/content/blog/origin-stories/index.md

 <center><small><em>Elon's response to speculation that he was involved with Bolivian coup for lithium.</em></small></center>

 In contrast, the Lakota peoples’ origin stories teach the moral imperative to care for the land as kin.
-Exploiting other people, living beings, or the land would be like exploiting a family member.
+With this value system, exploiting other people, living beings, or the land would be as morally repugnant as exploiting a family member.
 The connection between a person and the land isn’t one of owner/property, it is a symbiotic familial relationship.

 In his paper, Inayatullah writes: